-In April 2020, we agreed to guarantee certain obligations of certain related parties arising from bunker purchases made through April 2021 on behalf of the vessels we own.
-The maximum potential liability as of the date of this filing is \$6.0 million.
+We guarantee certain obligations of certain related parties arising from bunker purchases made through April 2021 on behalf of the vessels we own.
+The maximum potential liability as of the date of this filing is \$5.0 million.

 INDEX TO UNAUDITED CONSOLIDATED FINANCIAL STATEMENTS